 In some of these cities growth prospects are so strong that the car loan demand might grow at 20 per cent for the next couple of years against an expected Indian average of 13 per cent.
 We have already seen how luxury cars from makers like Audi and BMW are finding buyers in places like Ludhiana and Nashik.
 Gold loans are expected to grow at 50 per cent rate, mainly driven by smaller towns.
 Banks would have to be careful though, about the asset quality which could be a chief concern for choosing the right cities.
-In terms of the competitive scenario, the largest players are seen to have a strong grip over total demand for affordable home loans and loans against property.

 Retail loans have grown significantly; new loan disbursals also went up in Q1 FY 18.
 Affordable home loans growth has been phenomenal.
 Demography and rising wages are helping the growth in retail credit though interest rates.
 The youth is ready to borrow to prosper and second-rung cities are contributing meaningfully to this growth.
 People there are shifting to organised bankers from unorganised lenders.

-With push towards financial inclusion and increased digitisation, we could continue to see strong growth in household debt over the next five to10 years.
+With push towards financial inclusion and increased digitisation, we will continue to see strong growth in household debt over the next five to10 years.
 The quantum and proportion of household debt will go up as lower interest rates spur credit demand for purchase of homes and cars.
 Interest rates had come down by over 100 bps in the past FY after demonetisation of Rs 500 and Rs 1,000 notes.
 This also led to banks being flush with huge deposits.

 Banks are hungry for growth, and finding new customers is the first response of a good product banker.
 However, banks also recognise the need to deepen their customer relationships and focus more on specific customer outcomes.
 Hence, enhancing customer service is the number one investment priority for banks, globally.

 Banks have a tendency to push what they believe customers want, rather than allowing customers to select their preferences or utilise customer data to offer appropriate products and services.
-Banks will have to consider a customer’s particular stage in life and offer value-added banking and non-banking products and services targeted to that stage.
+Banks will have to consider a customer’s particular stage in life and offer value-added banking and non-banking products and services targeted at that stage.
 The priorities of an individual will change as they progress in life and so do their financial and non-financial needs.

 Customers typically fall into three categories – those who prefer banks to recommend a set of products or services that will benefit them, those who want to choose what they want, when they want it, and have the ability to change their choices whenever there is a need to and those who will use the bank for basic needs, such as savings or loans.